 Abstract

-The incidence of work resumption of two groups of differentially treated workman's compensation patients with chronic pain was retrospectively examined.
-Significantly more patients who were directed to return to work during the treatment program (group II) did so (60%), than did patients in another group (group I) who were similarly treated but for whom work return was not a component of therapy (25%).
-At follow-up an average of 9.6 months later, 90% of the group II patients were still working.
-As well, patients in group II were receiving fewer compensation benefits and had received less additional treatment for their pain than group I patients.
+The incidence of work resumption of 2 groups of differentially treated workman''s compensation patients with chronic pain was retrospectively examined.
+Significantly more patients who were directed to return to work during the treatment program (group 2) did so (60%), than did patients in another group (group 1) who were similarly treated but for whom work return was not a component of therapy (25%).
+At follow-up an average of 9.6 mo. later, 90% of the group 2 patients were still working.
+Patients in group 2 were receiving fewer compensation benefits and had received less additional treatment for their pain than group 1 patients.